Back to Top

 Coursework

-Students in Augusta University’s Master of Science with a major in Biological and Computational Mathematics program will complete 36 credit hours over four semesters.
+The program of study for the Master of Science with a major in Biological and Computational Mathematics consists of 36 credit hours of coursework completed over four semesters.

 Curriculum | Admissions Criteria | Tuition and Fees | Application Deadlines